jeffwong-nflx/RcppPyArrow/README.md

 [Arrow](https://arrow.apache.org/) specifies a language agnostic columnar memory format for data, and its core is written in C++.
 The main class which is most similar to a dataframe is the [Table Class](https://arrow.apache.org/docs/cpp/classarrow_1_1_table.html).
 PyArrow is a python library that integrates with Arrow and exposes a [PyArrow Table](https://arrow.apache.org/docs/python/data.html) type.
 This class can wrap memory that was allocated by the C++ library.
 R can also wrap memory that was allocated in C++ through Rcpp.
 Given a pointer to an Arrow Table object, R can construct a dataframe.

 Arrow provides a very convenient mechanism to exchange data between Python and R without having to write anything to disk, and without having to copy any memory.
-Python developers that needs to pass data through rpy2 more efficiently can create a PyArrow table object, then pass the address of the underlying Arrow Table object to R. R can receive the pointer and instantiate a data frame from it using `RcppPyArrow::RcppReceiveArrowTableFromPython`.
+Python developers that need to pass data through rpy2 more efficiently can create a PyArrow table object, then pass the address of the underlying Arrow Table object to R. R can receive the pointer and instantiate a data frame from it using `RcppPyArrow::RcppReceiveArrowTableFromPython`.
 This is an efficient transfer of data because it reuses the memory allocated by Arrow in both Python and R, so the transfer from Python to R happens without serialization and without copy.

 # Installation